atulkamble/azure-artifacts-nuget-pipeline/azure-artifacts.md

-Great question!
 In Azure Pipelines (and CI/CD in general), **artifacts** are files or packages that are generated during a build and are **saved, published, and shared** between stages or pipelines.

 ---